kayoumido/Joutes/readme.md

 $ vagrant provision
 ```

-Once the DB created and configured, you'll need to run the migrations so the different tables for the project will be created.
+Once the DB created and configured, you'll need to run the migrations to create all the tables for the project.

 ```
 $ php artisan migrate
 ```

-For more details concerning our migrations and to know how you can seed the DB, follow this [Wiki link](https://github.com/CPNV-ES/Joutes/wiki/Migrations-and-Seeds).
+For further details on how to migrate and seed our database, follow this [link](https://github.com/CPNV-ES/Joutes/wiki/Migrations-and-Seeds).

 So there, now you're up and running and you can start messing arround with the project.

-### Possible problems
+## Possible problems
-#### Homestead
+### Homestead
 If you've used homestead, it might redirect you to the wrong site, so you'll need to exectute the following command :

 ```
 $ vagrant provision
 ```

-#### DB problems
+### DB problems
 If you run into an error "Class XYZ not found" after seeding the DB, execute the following command :

 ```
 $ composer dump-autoload
 ```

-### Wiki
+## Wiki

 You have more information converning the projet on the github [wiki](https://github.com/CPNV-ES/Joutes/wiki).